jefnic23/baseball_savant_scraper/README.md

 ## Usage

-Once everything is setup and dependencies are installed, run the script from the console.
-Files are saved to the *data* directory.
+Once everything is setup and dependencies are installed, run the script from the console and follow the prompts.

 ```bash
 python savant_scraper.py
 ```

+Files are saved to the *data* directory.

-The script will take roughly 120-150 minutes to run.
+The script can take anywhere from a few to several minutes to run, depending on how large the date range is.
 A progress bar will keep track of how far along in the process things are.

-If you only need a small subset of data you can edit the start and/or end dates in the *savant_scraper.py* file on lines 17, 19, and 20, or the years on line 13.